 The Board shall establish graduation requirements which, at a minimum, satisfy those established by the State Board of Education.
 Generally, any change in graduation requirements promulgated by the Board will become effective for the next class to enter 9th grade.
 Exceptions to this general rule may be made where it is determined by the Board that the proposed change in graduation requirements will not have a negative effect on students already in grades 9 through 12.
 The Board shall consider and vote on whether to approve graduation requirements as recommended by the Superintendent.

-A student who possesses a disabling condition shall satisfy those competency requirements which are incorporated into the Individualized Education Program (“IEP”).
+A student who has an Individualized Education Program (IEP) shall satisfy those competency requirements which are incorporated into the IEP.
 Satisfactory completion of the objectives incorporated into the IEP shall serve as the basis for determining completion of a course.

 A student may be denied participation in graduation ceremonies.
 Such exclusion shall be regarded as a school suspension.
 In such instances, the diploma will be awarded after the official ceremony has been held.